growthwise/cpa-ai-buildday/README.md

 We recommend doing the method above as it will capture absolutely everything that you need for today

+This page and the resources will remain live even after the build day, so if you don't get through everything don't be concerned - you will have more time to continue trying and learning.

 ## Today's Schedule ##